intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### Configuration
 #### How to Config
-After [installation](#installation), you will see a config file `config.yaml` your current working directory.
+After [Installation](#Installation), you will see a config file `config.yaml` your current working directory.
 Your Cluster Serving configuration can all be set by modifying it.
 See an example of `config.yaml` below
 ```
 ## Analytics Zoo Cluster Serving Config Example